BunEvie04/my-uca-notes/Prototype.md

 This section will cover the research made for the features present within the prototype.
 Primarily it will cover my findings on ai pathways and how I can implement it into the game.

 > how would i first implement ai within ue5 cpp?

+To start with the ai I used a

 >
 > Iamge of mesh nav
 >
 > Talk about the issue with wall
 >
+> Implemented a free asset pack named "variety animal pack" to temporarily act as the ai animal
+> The animation came as animation sequences so I am having to put them together using state machines

+![foxasset]](image.png)